 - Other designations: NGC 457, C13, Owl Cluster

-Also known as the Owl Cluster, or the Kachina Doll Cluster, this open cluster is one of many in the constellation Cassiopeia, but what makes this particular cluster so inviting to view is its close resemblance to the famous movie character E.T.
+Also known as the Owl Cluster, or the Kachina Doll Cluster, this open cluster is one of many clusters in the constellation Cassiopeia.
+But what makes this particular cluster so inviting to view is its close resemblance to the famous movie character E.T.
 It is located about 7,900 light years away and contains about 150 stars of magnitude 12-15, but with some imagination, two brighter stars, magnitude 5 Phi-1 Cassiopeiae and magnitude 7 Phi-2 Cassiopeiae, can be imagined as the “eyes” of the lovable movie character.

 Hercules Globular Cluster

 - Constellation: Hercules

 - Coordinates: RA: 16h 41m 41.24s | Dec: +36° 27’ 35.5”

 - Distance: 25,100 light-years